-Silver Cascade Dusty Miller's attractive tomentose lobed leaves remain silver in color throughout the season.
-Neither the flowers nor the fruit are ornamentally significant.
+Silver Cascade Dusty Miller's attractive tomentose lobed leaves remain silver in color throughout the season on a plant with an upright spreading habit of growth.

 Silver Cascade Dusty Miller is an herbaceous perennial with an upright spreading habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.

 This plant will require occasional maintenance and upkeep, and is best cleaned up in early spring before it resumes active growth for the season.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Silver Cascade Dusty Miller is recommended for the following landscape applications;

 - Mass Planting

 Silver Cascade Dusty Miller will grow to be about 8 inches tall at maturity, with a spread of 12 inches.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 10 years.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!